Every time I stopped drinking, I thought life would instantly feel better.

 2. Keep Showing Up to Life

-Even if you don’t feel much right now, keep doing the things that used to bring joy—or things you’ve always wanted to try.
-Go for a walk.
-Cook something.
-See a movie.
-Play a game.
-Call a friend.
+Even if you don’t feel much right now, keep doing things that used to bring joy or things you’ve always wanted to try.

 It might feel forced at first.
 That’s okay.
-You’re not faking it.
-You’re retraining your brain to find pleasure again.
+You’re not faking it—you’re retraining your brain to find pleasure again.

 3. Keep It Simple

-Avoid the urge to chase stimulation—sugar, scrolling, overworking, drama.
-These are just replacement highs that keep your brain on a rollercoaster.
+Those are just replacement highs that keep your brain on a rollercoaster.
 What you actually need is consistency, rest, and real connection.

 4. Notice the Small Wins

-Joy doesn’t come back in one big moment.
-It sneaks in.
 A laugh you didn’t expect.
-A song that suddenly hits different.
-A quiet moment that feels… good.
-Catch those moments.
-They’re signs of progress.
+A song that suddenly hits differently.
+A quiet moment that just feels… good.

 So How Long Does This Last?